Gegenmiao massacre: Progress of the case

 As for the cause or trigger of the incident, there are theories that Soviet planes came to reconnaissance the day before and on the day of the incident and dropped bombs, and that the reconnaissance planes guided the group, or that the group had a problem with local Mongolians when they stayed in Gegnebiao Village the night before and reported the incident.
 Conversely, there is also testimony that although Soviet aircraft were constantly flying over, they did not attack them in any particular way, so they were not on special alert.
 Some said that the attack was so fierce that they thought they were mistaken for Japanese troops because the men were carrying firearms for protection, and in fact, there were Japanese scouts and messengers in the vicinity, although not a large contingent, who also witnessed the incident.
 The refugees actually mistaken for a large contingent of Japanese troops.

 In general, the displaced persons' groups at this time often had weapons as small as rifles, and sometimes there were even groups equipped with light machine guns.
-In the pioneer groups that originally dealt with bandits and others, women sometimes took part in the fighting, and in the later Sado pioneer group site incident, children above the fifth grade were forced to take part in the fighting, regardless of gender.
+In the pioneer groups that originally dealt with bandits and others, women sometimes took part in the fighting.
 Alternatively, it is possible that some kind of fighting had already occurred with other Japanese civilian groups during this period before the end of the war, and that the Soviet Army, which also had female soldiers, was under the impression that the Japanese, even as a civilian group, mixed with women and girls and participated in the fighting.
 There are also theories that Soviet generals who wanted to use the weapons supplied to them may have been turned off by the fact that the Kwantung Army had fled so quickly that they turned their spears towards the refugees.

 According to Soviet military combat records, on 14 August, the Soviet 17th Guards Rifle Division, 19th Guards Rifle Division, 91st Guards Rifle Division and 61st Tank Division (belonging to the 5th Guards Rifle Corps of the 39th Army.
 The commander was Senior General I.I.
 Lyudnikov) stopped in the area north-west of the Gezhne Temple, but no combat action took place in the vicinity of that place and no shots were fired.
 On 15 August, this unit continued its attack on Bai Chengzi and occupied Bai Chengzi Station, which was then occupied by a group of tanks from the 61st Tank Division.
 In looking at published documents after perestroika, nothing written about this has been found until 2014.